AlfrescoArchive/alfresco-dbp-deployment/README-deploy-to-windows.md

 ### Install alfresco-dbp

-Copy and paste the following block into your command line, making sure to replace <yournamespace> accordingly.
+Copy and paste the following block into your command line, making sure to replace <yourNamespace> accordingly.

 ```bash
 helm install alfresco-incubator/alfresco-dbp ^